TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/import-an-oas-api.md

 {{< img src="/img/oas/oas-2-code.png" alt="OAS 2.0 definition in Editor" >}}

-3. Note that the Dashboard has detected that OpenAPI 2.0 has been imported and therefore you need to specify an upstream URL field to proceed.
+1. Note that the Dashboard has detected that an OpenAPI 2.0 definition has been imported and you need to specify an upstream URL field to proceed.

 {{< img src="/img/oas/upstream-url.png" alt="Upstream URL" >}}